Female Future Leaders

-Explore a series of interactive lectures and workshops that are designed to further their passion for learning and develop their leadership skills.
-Discover the role of women in the progress of these subjects guided by expert tutors.
+Experience a series of interactive lectures and workshops that are designed to further your learning and leadership skills.
+Discover the role of women in the progress of these subjects with guidance from expert tutors.

 Learn from female academics, leading experts in their fields

 Supported by university tutors representing a broad range of academic fields, you will explore theories of gender and intersectionality through a series of case studies from around the world.
 In doing so, you’ll develop critical analysis skills and take part in a series of practical workshops that develop your skills both as a team-player and as a leader.

 Our female tutors and guest speakers are leading experts in their field, carefully selected for their knowledge and passion within their subject, as well as their experience teaching undergraduate students.

 Boost your confidence and develop your skills in practical workshops

 Our workshops are geared towards unlocking participants’ potential, giving them the tools to prepare for the next steps of their education, and future goals.
 Throughout the programme you will be provided with support for the delivery of a presentation for the conference activity.
 Build upon existing study skills to support future university-level learning while developing valuable new skills for the future world of work.

 These workshops explore a diverse and enriching range of topics – past examples have ranged from ‘Productivity tips’ to ’21st Century Technology Skills’, we’re sure that you’ll learn something completely new.
 Unlike traditional schools, Immerse will give you the opportunity to learn beyond the traditional curriculum.

 Special Speakers from previous summers